andy31lewis/brySVG/README.md

 ### Common methods for shape objects

 These can be applied to all the shapes above.
+Apart from `cloneObject()`, which is always available, the methods in this section are only available if the module has been imported using `import transformcanvas as SVG` or `import fullcanvas as SVG`.

 `cloneObject()`: Returns a clone of an object, including the extra functionality provided by this module.
 (NB If that functionality is not needed, it is better to call the DOM method `cloneNode(object)` on the CanvasObject, as that is much faster.)